Padrenetizen/Pizza_sales_sql/README.md

 # Pizza_sales_sql
-Data cleaning project in sql on the pizza sales dataset.
+Data cleaning project, and Exploratory data analysis in sql on the pizza sales dataset.